alvarikoke99/rtx3080_scraper/README.md

 * Download the required files for your desired OS.
 * Check whether you have already installed the browser used in each option:
-  * **GNU/Linux -> Chromium or Google Chrome**
+  * **GNU/Linux -> Firefox or Chromium/Google Chrome**
   * **Windows -> Google Chrome**
-  * Alternatively you can use other browsers such as **Firefox**, but check Selenium page for documentation and instructions on how to install webdrivers: https://selenium-python.readthedocs.io/
+  * Alternatively you can use other browsers, but check Selenium page for documentation and instructions on how to install webdrivers: https://selenium-python.readthedocs.io/
 * Download webdriver for selected browser:
   * **chromedriver** compatible with **Google Chrome 87** is provided in this GitHub project.
+  * **geckodriver** compatible with **Firefox 83** is provided in **GNU/Linux** version.
   * Please note that the `PATH` variable in the source code must match the location of the webdriver.
-Default location in **GNU/Linux** is `/usr/bin`
 * Install **Selenium** package on latest version of **Python** using `pip3 install selenium` (check whether `pip` or `pip3` is used on you environment).
 * Enjoy!!!

 ## Recommended setup

 Although you can run the scraper on its own, it is highly recommended that you run it using any kind of task scheduler such as `crontab` in **GNU/Linux**.
 Please note that if you are using an arm device such as a **Raspberry Pi**, the driver binaries must be compiled for the arm arquitecture.
 Furthermore, as the goal of this program is to be executed 24/7 it is advised that the program is run on services such as **AWS EC2** or low power devices such as the mentioned **Raspberry Pi**.
+It is also recommended that the machine running the program has atleast 2GB of RAM.

 ## How to set up task scheduler in GNU/Linux